 Haarlem is a perfect place for a short trip from Amsterdam.
-It is a smaller and quitter version of Dutch capital.
-Short walk from its train station there is a main square (Grote Markt) with St. Bavo Church, many buildings from the 17th century and many cute restaurants.
-It was a home to famous Dutch painter Frans Hals during the Golden Ages.
+It is a smaller and quieter version of the Dutch capital.
+A short walk from its train station there is the main square (Grote Markt) with St. Bavo Church, many buildings from the 17th century and many charming restaurants.
+It was home to famous Dutch painter Frans Hals during the Golden Ages.
 So, visiting a museum dedicated to him is also something I strongly recommend.

 *For more info: Here is a complete guide with things to do in Haarlem!